-Healthier Comn Outstanding Ca Sherwood Forest Hospita NHS Foundation Tr Gender Reassignment None Not Applicable None Marriage and Civil Partnership None Not Applicable None Socio-Economic Factors (i.e. living in a poorer neighbourhood / social deprivation) None Not Applicable None What consultation w None vith protected characterist ic groups including patient groups have you c arried out? ation did you use in suppo ort of this EqIA? vare are there any Human s, complaints or complime Rights issues be taken into account such as a ents? rising from surveys, questionnaires, Level of impact From the information perceived level of imp ng EQIA guidance document Guidance on how to complete an EIA (click here), please indicate the Low Level of Impact Name of Responsib Mark Stone - Emerge le Person undertaking this ency Planning Officer assessment: Signature: Mark Stone Date: 21 st August 2023
+Reassignment Marriage and Civil Partnership None Not Applicable None Socio-Economic Factors (i.e. living in a poorer neighbourhood / social deprivation) None Not Applicable None What consultation w None vith protected characteristic g groups including patient groups have you ca arried out?
+What data or inform None ation did you use in support of this EqIA? vare are there any Human Rig s, complaints or compliment hts issues be taken into account such as ar s? ising from surveys, questionnaires, Level of impact From the information perceived level of imp EQIA guidance document Guidance on how to complete an EIA ( click here ), please indicate the Low Level of Impact Name of Responsib Mark Stone - Emerge le Person undertaking this as ency Planning Officer ssessment: Signature: Mark Stone Data: